 Safeguards for outside hazards

 Outside hazards may exist for a property on your premises.
-Observing the premises and being able to foresee how possible incidents and injuries could occur can help to prevent them.
+And while having business insurance is a must, observing the premises and being able to foresee how possible incidents and injuries could occur can help to prevent them.
 Here are some things to look for:

 - Invest in fencing and/or gating as they serve as a deterrent for theft and vandalism as well as a way to control access to your property.
 Ensure that the fences meet municipal bylaws.